D-Roberts/icd-gen/README.md

         * Rethink how to input the context and prediction for denoise rather than classification in the pos association based spatial transformer

-        * likely add context embedding here as well not sure yet;
+        * likely add context encodeding here as well not sure yet;

         * Model 2 - spatialtransformer - added but learning with the denoise task
         with context is - not learning well yet.
 Debug.